-Middle Schools High Schools Class Schedule Full Time Enrollment Full Time Enrollment Grade Point Average 2.0 from the preceding trimester 2.0 for 20 or more units from the preceding grading period Attendance 4 hours of attendance on the day of participation 4 periods of attendance on the day of participation Must be on track to be promoted Graduation Progress Trimester 1 2 3 4 5 6 GPA 2.0 2.0 2.0 2.0 2.0 2.0 2.0 Must be on Trimester 1st 2nd 3rd 4th 5th 6th GPA 2.0 2.0 2.0 2.0 2.0 2.0 2.0 2.0 2.0 2.0 2.0 2.0 2.0 2.0 2.0 2.0 2.0 2.0 2.0 Initial Eligibility All entering 7th grade students are eligible for the 1 st grading period.
+Middle Schools High Schools

+Class Schedule Full Time Enrollment Full Time Enrollment

+Grade Point Average 2.0 from the preceding trimester 2.0 for 20 or more units from the preceding grading period

+Attendance 4 hours of attendance on the day of participation 4 periods of attendance on the day of participation

+Must be on track to Trimester GPA Must be on track to graduate

+be promoted 1 2.0 Trimester GPA

+be promoted 2 2.0 1st 2.0

+3 2.0 2nd 2.0

+4 2.0 3rd 2.0

+Graduation Progress 5 2.0 4th 2.0

+Gradation Frogress 6 2.0 5th 2.0

+6th 2.0

+100

+Initial Eligibility All entering 7th grade students are eligible for the 1st grading period.
 Incoming 9th grade students are eligible upon entrance to high school.
 If they were below a 2.0 in 8th grade, they enter on probation.

 Transfer Eligibility Transfer must meet academic eligibility requirements.
 Transfers must complete a CIF 510 form for determination of eligibility.
 Speak with Athletic Director